 Alex Pentland explores the primitive state of our most powerful “artificial intelligence” — the present-day system of nations, governments, and laws.
 He also points out that billions of people live extremely difficult lives, and that a true superintelligence might be our best chance at solving humanity’s “existential problems”.

 Eliezer Yudkowsky goes more in-depth regarding the potential threats to civilization that an AI could bring about, and how we might work to prevent that ahead of time.
 Though he works full-time on these issues, his response is curiously muted — perhaps because academics insult him whenever he goes all-in on the dangers of machine intelligence.

-Steven Pinker, one of the best living science writers, talks about the bright side of AI (to go with Yudkowsky’s dark side).
+Steven Pinker, one of the best living cognitive-science writers, talks about the bright side of AI (to go with Yudkowsky’s dark side).
 His description of AI research as “hype-defyingly slow” puts many other answers in perspective.
 My view is somewhere between Pinker and Yudkowsky: I worry about AI risk, but I think we’ll have time to substantially reduce that risk before we are in serious danger.
 (That is, as long as today’s trends in research and funding continue.)